erik-adelbert/aoc/2023/README.md

 I prize E. Wastl continuous effort on delivering such neat subjects every year.
 Here the challenge story is about a complex machinery with many cogwheels precisely timed and sized for the task: this is a fair description of what today's program feels like, a complex yet efficient machine with many simple parts that intricately but gracefully fall into place.

 PS.
 To the young coders that might read this: don't be afraid!
-It's *not* a common day3 solution and certainly not the easiest way to solve it (but one of the fastest).
+It's *not* a common day 3 solution and certainly not the easiest way to solve it (but one of the fastest).
 The thing is, last november when warming up, I happened to refactor/improve AoC22/23.
 So the bitpacking technique is still vivid in my memory.
 If it wasn't I may not have succeded in conjuring, factorizing and finally getting right all the corner cases and details of this solution in a fair amount of time.

 ## Day 4

-Finally, day1 has come!
+Finally, day 1 has come!
 Today's challenge is about typing speed with a few pauses here and there to actually think through the needed ops.
 As standard Go package `strings` has already proven usefull to tokenize inputs, I'm once again using it here.

 The solution is totally linear, that is it follows closely the challenge tale and its runtime complexity is bounded by `O(n)` with `n` the input (deck) size.
 Given the small size of today's input (~200 lines), it is very fast.